 Further development of an app to help autistic people manage anxiety

-A clinical team led by the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, working with the research charity Autistica, will enable further development of a mobile app to support autistic people manage anxiety, the most common treatable mental health condition in autism, experienced by the 40% of the 700,000 autistic people in the UK. (source: NAS)
+A clinical team led by the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, working with the research charity Autistica, will enable further development of a mobile app to support autistic people manage anxiety.
+This is the most common treatable mental health condition in autism, experienced by 40% of the 700,000 autistic people in the UK. (source: NAS)

 “We are delighted to receive this funding from the Maudsley Charity.
 Autistic people rate better management of their mental health as a top priority, but there are insufficient clinical services to meet their needs.
 In response to this, the initial version of the app, launched in the summer of 2018, was very positively received by autistic people and their families and caregivers.

 The new work funded by the Maudsley Charity will allow us to significantly enhance the capabilities of the app to extend and personalise the range of management strategies available.
 We believe this will play an important part in providing universal access to evidence-based interventions for autistic people.”